 MOVING GOODS GETS BETTER

-We will replace our fleet with methanol-powered ships.
-Two vessels are already in production, and their size means they’ll replace three of our current, diesel-powered ships.
+We are currently replacing our fleet with methanol and ammonia powered ships.
+Our two methanol vessels are nearing completion, and their size means they’ll replace three of our current, diesel-powered vessels.
+Our ammonia vessel is set to sail at mid 2026.

 UN EMISSION GOALS 2050, REACHED IN 2025